 Once you are injured in your workplace, you need to report the accident to your supervisor, manager, or boss immediately.
 You have 30 days to report the workplace accident to your employer.

 Once you report the workplace accident to your employer, you need to complete Form 18 and then document your worker’s compensation case with the Florida Industrial Commission as soon as possible.
 It is much better to do it yourself since your employer can take time to do it.

 After you document your case, you will have to wait for your employer or their insurer to acknowledge your claim or deny your claim.
 If they deny your claim, you are free to appeal with Florida’s Employer Assistance and Ombudsman Office.

-How to Get Help Filling the Workers’ Compensation Claims Process in Kendall?
+How to Get Help Filling the Workers’ Comp Claims Process in Kendall?

 If you have been injured in a work-related accident, do not hesitate to claim a workers’ compensation claim.
 We understand it is easy to hesitate because you are afraid of losing your job.
 You will not lose your job since Florida law will protect you.
 You have the right to seek compensation for your injuries and losses in Florida.